HEALTH INSURANCE IN CHINA FOR FOREIGNERS

 FAQs

-• We work with top tier health insurance companies to tailor a package for you.
-From the cheapest emergency cover to luxury packages.
-Such can include Traditional Chinese medicine, massage therapy, dental and orthodontic treatment, optical and glasses cover.
-As an expat in China you always need to make sure your family has adequate medical protection.
+• We work with top-tier health insurance companies to tailor a package for you.
+From the cheapest emergency coverage to luxury packages.
+Such can include traditional Chinese medicine, massage therapy, dental and orthodontic treatment, optical and glasses cover.
+As an expat in China, you always need to make sure your family has adequate medical protection.
 Especially in case you need to see a doctor or specialist.

-It will however entirely depend on your preference and budget to figure out what level of insurance protection you need.
-As a bare minimum you can always go with inpatient (hospitalization) plan.
+It will, however, entirely depend on your preferences and budget to figure out what level of insurance protection you need.
+As a bare minimum, you can always go with inpatient (hospitalization) plan.
 In other words, for major medical care.
 This will give you peace of mind in case you should require a planned surgery.
-Or be hospitalized or even face an accident and end up on a surgical table.
+Or be hospitalized, or even face an accident and end up on a surgical table.

-More comprehensive health insurance plans in China typically include things such as Outpatient cover and specialists visits.
-Other extras are dental and wellness which are also knowns as preventative benefits.
+More comprehensive health insurance plans in China typically include things such as outpatient coverage and specialists visits.
+Other extras are dental and wellness, which are also known as preventative benefits.
 Unsure what level of cover you need?
 Refer to our ultimate guide on buying china expat health insurance

 • YES, you will have access to cashless payment within your network for most outpatient care.
-Most insurance companies offer such function by default at no extra costs.
+Most companies offer health insurance for expats in China with this function by default at no extra cost.
 For treatments that are covered under your policy, you’ll just need to show your insurance card.
-Payment will be taken care right away.
+They will take care of they payment.

-Network of hospitals insurance companies cooperate with vary largely.
-In major cities like Beijing or Shanghai you may expect such services with vast majority of international hospitals.
-If on the other hand you live in Tier 2 or 3 cities in the country, then your options will be less.
-However, there are several companies on the market that somewhat have several direct billing providers even in Tier 3 and 4 cities.
-Keep in mind that those mostly will be some government run public hospital with VIP or International section.
-In such foreigners in China can get certain level of English proficiency from nurse or doctor.
+Network of hospitals that insurance companies cooperate with vary largely.
+In major cities like Beijing or Shanghai, you may expect such services from the vast majority of international hospitals.
+If, on the other hand, you live in Tier 2 or 3 cities in the country, then your options will be limited.
+However, there are several companies on the market that have several direct billing providers, even in Tier 3 and 4 cities.
+Keep in mind that those will mostly be government-run public hospital with VIP or International section.
+In such, foreigners can get certain level of English proficiency from nurse or doctor.

 • Firstly, many of our insurance partners can offer cover for chronic conditions including.
 For instance, hypertension, diabetes, spine and neck issues, IBS and Crohns disease, depression and anxiety.
 The whole process of covering pre existing medical conditions is not as straightforward and easy as just shopping for health insurance.
 But there are options that can either cover it in full at certain designated hospitals, while others might apply certain sub limit that.
 These can be used per year for coverage on existing medications.